opencv-java/opencv-java-tutorials/docs/source/01-installing-opencv-for-java.rst

 In case of MacOS, if you installed OpenCV *without* Homebrew, you need to create a soft link with .dylib extension for the .so file.
 E.g., from the terminal, type:
 ``ln -s libopencv_java300.so libopencv_java300.dylib``

-Set up OpenCV for Java in other IDEs (experimental)
+Set up OpenCV for Java in other IDEs
 ---------------------------------------------------
 If you are using IntelliJ, you can specify the location of the library with the VM options argument in Run/Debug Configuration ``-Djava.library.path=/opencv/build/lib``.